Linda Ronstadt: Most successful female singer of the 1970s

 Author Andrew Greeley, in his book God in Popular Culture, described Ronstadt as "the most successful and certainly the most durable and most gifted woman Rock singer of her era."
 Signaling her wide popularity as a concert artist, outside of the singles charts and the recording studio, Dirty Linen magazine describes her as the "first true woman rock 'n' roll superstar ... (selling) out stadiums with a string of mega-successful albums."
-Amazon.com defines her as the American female rock superstar of the decade.
 Cashbox gave Ronstadt a Special Decade Award, as the top-selling female singer of the 1970s.